 Webb’s previously published book is Friends in High Places (William Morrow & Co., 1997).
 An autobiographical account of his rise at a young age through the Arkansas political system, it explores his personal successes and failures there and in Washington, D.C., as a member of President Bill Clinton’s administration.

-On the forefront of current political and social thought, Webb comments on politics and related issues at Hubbell’s Telescope for The Clyde Fitch Report.
+On the forefront of current political and social thought, Webb comments on politics and related issues at Hubbell’s Telescope.
 He also writes a daily meditation at The Hubbell Pew, a personal blog he founded as a Lenten tradition in 2004.

 Born in Little Rock in 1948, Webb earned a bachelor’s degree in electrical engineering in 1970 and a juris doctor degree with honors in 1973 from the University of Arkansas in Fayetteville.
 He played football for Arkansas from 1965 to 1969.
 During his senior year, the Razorbacks were Southwest Conference co-champions and winners of the 1969 Sugar Bowl against undefeated University of Georgia.